valdisdot/Skeleton/README.md

 ### package **`com.valdisdot.util.data` and class `DataCell<D>`**

-`data` package contains the central of the logic class `DataCell<D>` that is a container for set/get functions.
+`data` package contains the central of the logic class `DataCell<D>` - a container for set/get functions.
 It creates a separate level of abstraction.

 ``````